Skip to content

 What to know

-• Curcumin (Longvida®) and EGCG help down-shift inflammatory pathways and support mitophagy/mitochondrial protection.
+• Curcumin (Longvida®) and EGCG help regulate inflammatory pathways and support mitophagy and cellular repair processes that protect mitochondrial function.

 RENEW delivers once-daily PM support for overnight cellular clean-up, mitochondrial upkeep, and next-day recovery.